 This course is designed for officials from governments and international organisations, as well as members of the security and defence policy planning and intelligence community.
 Journalists and people working in research and development or in international relations should also be interested in this course.
 The course is relevant to anyone with a professional interest in understanding international security challenges of the future.

 CHF 1'000.
-Apply two months before the course start date to qualify for a 15% discount.
+Apply one month before the course start date to qualify for a 15% discount.
 Alumni qualify for a 20% discount.
 Certain circumstances are eligible for scholarships.

 Contact our staff for advice.